maoberlehner/node-sass-magic-importer/README.md

 @import '~bootstrap/scss/alert';
 ```

-The "~" is optional, it is a hint for the importer and developers that this is a module path.
+The "~" is optional, it is a hint for developers that this is a module path.

+#### Path resolving
+If only the module name is given (e.g. `@import '~bootstrap'`) the importer looks in the `package.json` file of the module for the following keys: "sass", "scss", "style", "css", "main.sass", "main.scss", "main.style", "main.css" and "main".
+The first key that is found is used for resolving the path and importing the file into your sass code.

+To load only a certain file from a module you can specify the file in the import url (e.g. `@import '~bootstrap/scss/_alert.scss'`).
+The `node-sass-magic-importer` also supports partial file name resolving so you can import files by only specifying their base name without prefix and extension (e.g. `@import '~bootstrap/scss/alert'`).
+Sadly bootstrap and most other frameworks do not load their dependencies directly in the concerned files.
+So you have to load all dependencies of a file manually like in the example above.
+I recommend you to do better and to import dependencies directly in the files that are using them.

 ### Globbing
 Globbing allows pattern matching operators to be used to match multiple files at once.